AdrianoEttari/DDPM/README.md

 # DDPM

 In this repository you can find an application of a Deep Diffusion Model on the Animals-10 gold ranked dataset of kaggle https://www.kaggle.com/datasets/alessiocorrado99/animals10.
 Most of the code you can find here is based on the github repository in the following link https://github.com/dome272/Diffusion-Models-pytorch.
 I really suggest you to take a look at it, it is a very good repository and also he explaines everything in two well done youtube videos.

+Regarding to order of the code.
+In the `utils.py`, you can find some functions for plotting the images, to compute the FDI and the IS indices and also the function to get the dataloader.
+In the `modules.py` you can find all the classes regarding the UNet_conditional model.
+The `ddpm.py` is the main file, where all the other functions are called and where we implement all the functions regarding the ddpm. `test.py` is a function where we performed some tests (you can skip it).
+Finally, in raw-img folder you find our images and in the animation folder you find some pictures and gifs to explain the theory and our results.

 I have just added some code to improve it:

 **NOTICE: SOME OF THE FOLLOWING POINTS ARE STILL WORKING IN PROCESS**